penguineo/blog/content/posts/Operating-Systems/Terminal/what-is-a-terminal-emulator.md

-+++
+---
+title: "Discovering Terminals"
-title = 'Discovering Terminals' description = "A Beginner's Guide to What They Are and How They Power Your Computer" date = 2024-09-25T07:32:59+05:30 draft = false categories = ["Operating Systems", "Terminals"] tags = ["Terminal Emulators","Introduction"]
+description: "A Beginner's Guide to What They Are and How They Power Your Computer"
-[cover]
+date: 2024-09-25T07:32:59+05:30
+draft: false
+categories:
+  - Operating Systems
+  - Terminals
+tags:
+  - terminal emulators
+cover:
-image = "images/computer/gnome-terminal-for-linux.png"
+  image: "images/computer/gnome-terminal-for-linux.png"
-alt = "Gnome terminal"
+  alt: "Gnome terminal"
-+++
+---

 ## Introduction